Australia–New Zealand relations: Exploration

 The Australasian Antarctic Expedition 1911–1914 established radio connection back to Tasmania via Macquarie Island, surveyed King George V Land and examined the rock formations of Wilkes Land.
 Mawson's Huts at Cape Denison survive to the current day as habitations at the expedition's chosen base.
-The expedition's Western Base Party made a number of discoveries and explored into Kaiser Wilhelm II Land from initial stationing in Queen Mary Land.
+The expedition's Western Base Party made several discoveries and explored Kaiser Wilhelm II Land from initial stationing in Queen Mary Land.
 The territorially acquisitive BANZARE expedition of 1929–1931, additionally collaborating with the UK, mapped the coastline of Antarctica and discovered Mac Robertson Land and Princess Elizabeth Land.
 Both expeditions reported voluminously.

-Aerial crossing of the Tasman was first achieved by Charles Kingsford Smith with Charles Ulm and crew travelling by return journey in 1928, improving upon failure by Moncrieff and Hood deceased earlier the same year.
-Guy Menzies then completed solo crossing in 1931.
+Aerial crossing of the Tasman was first achieved by Charles Kingsford Smith with Charles Ulm and crew travelling by return journey in 1928, improving upon the failure by Moncrieff and Hood deceased earlier the same year.
+Guy Menzies then completed a solo crossing in 1931.
 Rowing crossing was first successfully completed, solo, by Colin Quincey in 1977 and then by teams of kayakers in 2007.
 A pioneering solo kayak journey from Tasmania by Andrew McAuley in early 2007 ended with his disappearance at sea and presumed death in New Zealand waters 30 nmi short of landfall at Milford Sound.